NachoColl/landingpage.services.docs/docs-source/source/index.html.md

 # API

-You can use this API to:
+You can use the Mustache API to:

 - add new contacts (email receivers) programmatically,
 - send transactional emails (emails not related with any campaign).